alexmccabe/flickr-public-feed-react/README.md

 -   Higher quality images, if possible

 -   Social sharing, there are some lovely images and I'd like people to see them

+-   The ellipses overflow doesn't work in some browsers, and I would've happily spent time making a cross-browser solution that worked correctly.